This tutorial will teach you how to add JUnit support to your maven-based Spring Boot application.

 Once you add the spring-boot-started-test dependency to pom.xml file of your application, you should be ready to start writing your Unit Tests.

-If you are interested to learn more about how to test your Java application with JUnit and Mockito, have a look at the list of tutorials in JUnit category.
+If you want to learn more about how to test your Java application with JUnit and Mockito, look at the list of tutorials in JUnit category.